electricimp/JSONParser/README.md

 This repository contains automated tests that can be run on the command line using [impt](https://github.com/electricimp/imp-central-impt).
 For documentation on how to configure and run tests please see the [impt testing guide](https://github.com/electricimp/imp-central-impt/blob/master/TestingGuide.md).

 Test configuration is stored in the `.impt.test` file.
 To run tests locally:

-- update the *deviceGroupId* to a device group Id in your impCentral account
+- Update the *deviceGroupId* to a device group Id in your impCentral account.
-- use impt commands to log into your impCentral account
+- Use impt commands to log into your impCentral account.
-- run tests using the `impt test run` command
+- Run tests using the `impt test run` command.

 Tests do not require any specific hardware or environment variables.
 Please do not include modified `.impt.test` configuration files when submitting pull requests to this repository.